starichkov/starichkov/README.md

 It was the very first game I've ever played on PC.
 Haven't become a Game Developer though, but still - writing code 💻 and designing my own game 🎮

-- 🔭 Currently working on some libraries and micro-services for my personal project [Template Tasks](https://github.com/TemplateTasks).
+- 🔭 Currently working on some libraries and micro-services for my personal project - [TemplateTasks](https://github.com/TemplateTasks).

 - 🌱 Studying Kotlin, Golang and Node.js